 Understanding of goals requires direct communication

-Interactions is a very important aspect of Agile processes for the team.
-It is tough to deliver business value without an understanding of the needs, which comes from direct communication.
-Great teamwork is rooted in communication and collaboration.
+Interactions are a vital aspect of Agile processes for the team, as delivering business value is challenging without a direct understanding of the needs.
+Effective teamwork is based on communication and collaboration.

 Remember the flexibility that you have